vlukiyanov/pt-avitm/README.md

 This follows (*or attempts to; note this implementation is unofficial*) the algorithm described in "Autoencoding Variational Inference For Topic Models" of Akash Srivastava, Charles Sutton (https://arxiv.org/abs/1703.01488).

-Currently this is work in progress, and is lacking more tests and further examples.

 ## Examples

-You can find a number of examples in the examples directory.
+You can find a number of examples in the examples directory, see also Usage below.

 ## Usage